-With a massive advisory team of more than 100 people, Buckingham Strategic Wealth has $14.9 billion in assets under management.
-The firm has more than 6,000 individual clients, most of which do not have high net worths.
+Buckingham Strategic Wealth has more than 6,000 individual clients, most of whom do not have high net worths.
 Beyond individuals, this firm also serves charitable organizations, businesses, foundations and qualified retirement plans.
 Buckingham does not institute a specific minimum account size, but rather has a variable requirement based on client type.

 This fee-only firm boasts a large variety of advisor certifications.
 This includes certified financial planners (CFPs), certified public accountants (CPAs), chartered financial analysts (CFAs), chartered retirement plans specialists (CRPSes), chartered life underwriter (CLU), chartered financial consultant (ChFC), chartered retirement planning counselor (CRPC), accredited estate planner (AEP), certified divorce financial analyst (CDFA), certified plan fiduciary advisor (CPFA) and financial paraplanner qualified professional (FPQP).